jguadagno/jguadagno.github.io/_presentations/presentation-preparedness.md

 ---

 How do you prepare yourself including any practicing, setting up and testing machines, any gadgets you carry with you.

+I've grown this talk in [Building a Talk for an Event](building-a-talk-for-an-event.md).